michelf/php-smartypants/Readme.md

     "b").
-Thus, if you wish to apply all SmartyPants transformations (quotes, en- and em-dashes, and ellipses) and also translate `&quot;` entities into regular quotes so SmartyPants can educate them, you should set the SMARTYPANTS_ATTR constant at the top of the file to:
+Thus, if you wish to apply all SmartyPants transformations (quotes, en- and em-dashes, and ellipses) and also translate `&quot;` entities into regular quotes so SmartyPants can educate them, you should set the configuration argument when calling the

-        define( 'SMARTYPANTS_ATTR',    "qDew" );

-    Inside a Smarty template, you could also pass the string as a
-    parameter:

-        {$var|smartypants:"qDew"}
+	function:

+        $my_html = SmartyPants::defaultTransform($my_html, "qDew");

 ### Algorithmic Shortcomings ###